collocations.org

 Collocations for start - noun

-auspicious, bright, encouraging, flying, good, great, impressive, promising, sound, wonderful
+auspicious, bright (esp.
+BrE), decent, encouraging, excellent, fine, flying, good, great, impressive, promising, sound, strong, wonderful

-Despite a bright start, Liverpool lost the match.
+Despite a promising start, we lost the game.

 After a couple of false starts, she found the job that suited her.